m-a-r-o-u/gnn-bench/README.md

     num_heads:   4                    # GAT attention heads
     dropout:     0.6                  # Dropout probability
     seed:        42
-    world_size:  1                    # Full-graph, single-GPU/CPU
+    world_size:  1                    # Single-process, mini-batch neighbor sampling
 ```

-- **`batch_size`** is currently *not used* in full-graph training (all nodes in one pass).
-It influences *only* throughput reporting.
+- **`batch_size`** defines the number of root nodes per mini-batch subgraph in neighbor sampling, controlling subgraph size and memory usage.
-- To switch to true mini-batch neighbor sampling (so `batch_size` actually changes accuracy), you would need to replace the full-graph loop with a `NeighborLoader`.
-But if your graph fits in memory, full-graph is simpler and perfectly acceptable.
+- We use `NeighborLoader` to generate two-layer subgraphs with a fixed fan-out of 10 neighbors per node by default.
+You can modify `num_neighbors` in `src/gnn_bench/train.py` to adjust per-layer sampling.

 ---